UtkarshPatel9934/React.js/README.md

 2. As we always write our HTML Code in Render, only in ClassBased Component
 3. Whenever anything changes in Render, the whole render reloads, means Re-render. for eg: when a state get updated, Component get loads, or props get updated

+# Question
+1. Can we use setState within the render?
+   - No, because render get call everytime and it will creats infinite loop

 ---